Florida homestead law

 We provide a complete guide to Florida asset protection law.

-First, the debtor must show that they are actively looking for a new home.
+The debtor must show that they are actively looking for a new home.
 Also, the debtor must not co-mingle the homestead proceeds with funds from other sources.
-To keep homestead sale proceeds separate, many debtors deposit homestead money into a new and separate bank account.
+Many debtors deposit homestead money into a new and separate bank account to keep homestead sale proceeds separate.
 These accounts are referred to as “homestead accounts.”

 There is no express time limit on investing the proceeds into a new Florida homestead.
 The Florida Supreme Court has only said that “whether funds received from the sale of a homestead are invested in another homestead within a reasonable time must be determined from the facts and circumstances of each case.”
-Courts have found in some cases for a timeframe of four months to be reasonable, and even one or two years to be reasonable given the facts of particular cases.
-However, courts have also found four years and ten years to be too long in some cases.
+Courts have found a timeframe of four months to be reasonable and even one or two years to be reasonable in some cases.
+However, courts have also found four years and ten years to be too long in other cases.

 Protection of Homestead Under Construction or Under Contract